 This travel insurance policy is ideal for non-residents planning to travel to Australia.
 You are covered for medical emergencies, loss and theft for your journeys into Australia, around the country and back to your home country.
 Unlike most travel insurance policies, you can purchase this policy after your arrival in Australia.

 However, the policy is not available to cover only your return journey.

 Travel insurance is the best thing you can do to ensure peace of mind while on holiday.
 Depending on the policy and level of cover you choose, the terms of your contract provides a safety net in the event of accidents, medical emergencies and loss of personal property.

-Ideal for return trips to and around Australia, this policy provides full cover both leisure and business travelling.
-The Inbound Travel Plan covers:
+Ideal for return trips to and around Australia, this policy provides full cover for both leisure and business travelling.
+The Inbound Travel Plan cover includes:

 - Medical expenses (includes repatriation and funeral expenses)

 - Delayed luggage and emergency purchases

 - Disrupted travel